-The case is now made of forged carbon, which is accented with glossy black ceramic bezel, as well as crown and chronograph push-pieces made of the same scratch-resistant material.
+The case is now made of forged carbon, which is accented with a glossy black ceramic bezel, as well as crown and chronograph push-pieces made of the same scratch-resistant material.

 While sporting the same diameter of 44 millimeters, it is now about two millimeters thinner, measuring only 14 mm in height.